retooth2/xenharmlib/doc/quickstart.rst

    edo12_g0 = edo12.pitch(7)
    edo31_g0 = edo31.pitch(18)

-A pitch is firstmost defined by its pitch index.
+A pitch is first and foremost defined by its pitch index.
 The pitch index defines the number of steps from the base pitch, which is given the pitch index 0.
 To visualize pitch indices, best think of a piano: The pitch index is the number of successive key presses needed to reach a tone starting from the lowest C: